Skip to main content

 AB, BC, MB, NB, NL, NS, NT, NU, ON, PE, SK, YT(QC: limited)

-Disclaimer: Savings amounts are estimates based on publicly available program information as of March 2026 and may vary by province, pharmacy, dose, and individual eligibility.
+Disclaimer: Savings amounts are estimates based on publicly available program information as of March 2026 and may vary by province, pharmacy, pen strength, and individual eligibility.
 Actual savings depend on your insurance coverage, the specific program terms, and pharmacy pricing.
 Always confirm details directly with the program before filling your prescription.
 This page is not affiliated with Novo Nordisk, Eli Lilly, or STI Technologies.
 Consult your healthcare provider or pharmacist for personalized advice.

 Compare pharmacy prices too